We’re working on opportunities for our community to lead more sustainable lives.

 In the 2021 Long Term Plan consultation, we asked the community if they would like us to adopt a Sustainability Stimulus Grant program of $100,000 per year for the first three years of the Long Term Plan as a trial.

-67.7% of respondents supported the grant.
+Over two thirds of respondents supported the grant.
 As a result, Council have elected to proceed with the grant, which is designed to support initiatives that will reduce the city’s overall emissions profile, and aid in supporting our sustainability goals.

 Eco Design Advisor